JohnBaracuda/com.baracuda.thread-dispatcher/README.md

 • **Await** the **start** or the **competion** of a Coroutine on the calling thread.
 • Asynchronous overloads have **full cancellation support**.
 • Multiple **extension methods** to reduce boilder plate code.
-• Toggle the dispatchers execution cycles with **custom #defines** for more control in performance critical projects.
 • Full C# **source code** included.